-- Reasons for absence such as illness, traffic hold-ups, mechanical breakdown, attendance at family ceremonies, etc., may be accepted by the PEP Coordinator. - If the absence is for medical reasons and extends beyond one day, a medical certificate must be presented to the school and the PEP Office. - If the absence is for two days or more, arrangements must be made by the preservice teacher with the PEP Coordinator and supervising teacher to make up the lost days in the school in order to fulfil the requirements set by the QCT.
+- Reasons for absence such as illness, traffic hold-ups, mechanical breakdown, attendance at family ceremonies, etc., may be accepted by the PEP Coordinator. - If the absence is for medical reasons and extends beyond one day, a medical certificate must be presented to the school and the PEP Office. - Arrangements must be made by the preservice teacher with the PEP Coordinator and supervising teacher to make up the lost days in the school in order to fulfil the requirements set by the QCT.